 There’s nothing in the online universe that’s detested quite as bitterly as spam is.
 It seems to have been around since the very dawn of the internet, destined to frustrate forum administrators and spoil the fun for everyone.
-Today we’ll go over some tips on how to deal with low-quality users and ‘spambots from infiltrating your forums, and we also have a Hostgator baby plan coupon code to help you get your fledgling site hosted.
+Today we’ll go over some tips on how to deal with spam, and we also have some promo codes from GoDaddy to save on your forum website hosting.

 7 Useful Tips to Help Eliminate Spam from Your Forums and Websites

 Dealing with these devious little deceivers has presented a challenge to forum administrators that doesn’t seem to have a definite end in sight.
 There are two major sources of spam.
 First up are the automated bots that are designed to flood unguarded forums and comment sections with unwanted or irrelevant links.
 Second, and even more insidious than bots, are the human spammers, who are able to adapt to and bypass many of the measures you might use to trip up bots, which are rigid in their behavior and thus easily foiled.